The best young adult books of the year, as selected by LAPL staff. Perfect for holiday gift-giving! More books for young adults are at LAPL Teen Web.

 Recovering from his wounds, Froi sets out to find Quintana and to secure her safety and that of her unborn son, the future king of Charyn.
 A strong finale to Marchetta’s epic fantasy, The Lumatere Chronicles, that began with Finnikin of the Rock (2010) and followed by Froi of the Exiles (2012).

 In this companion book to Code Name Verity, we follow the story of Rose, an 18-year-old American poet and pilot, who decides to join the war effort by joining the British ATA.
 Things take a turn for the worse when she is captured by the Germans and imprisoned at Ravensbruck concentration camp.
 Once again, Wein manages to beautifully tell a World War II story from an unusual perspective.
-This book is highly recommend to young adults and adults alike.
+This book is highly recommended to young adults and adults alike.

 Part II of The Lunar Chronicles.
 Cinder, the beautiful lunar cyborg mechanic (based on the Cinderella fairy tale), is back, this time with a story line which includes the Little Red Riding Hood character Scarlet.
 Combination of SF, romance and action.